filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 `MAX_RESERVATION_SENDERS` and `MAX_RESERVATION_PLAN_BYTES` bound worst-case resource usage for plan construction, FFI handoff, plan decoding, and per-tipset reservation bookkeeping.
 Without explicit bounds, an attacker could attempt to create tipsets with extremely large sender sets or oversized plans, turning reservation planning into a denial-of-service vector.

-The default values (65,536 senders; 8 MiB encoded plan) are intended to be conservatively high—well above expected sender diversity in normal tipsets—while still keeping per-tipset memory and decoding costs bounded.
-These SHOULD be treated as initial values and tuned via benchmarking and mainnet observations.
+The draft values (65,536 senders; 8 MiB encoded plan) are intended to be conservatively high while still bounding memory and decode costs.
+They should be benchmarked and finalized before the FIP advances beyond Draft.

 ### Engine-local reservation ledger with no new on-chain actor